superbrothers/kubernetes-docs/docs/admin/kube-apiserver.md

       --authentication-token-webhook-cache-ttl duration         The duration to cache responses from the webhook token authenticator. (default 2m0s)
       --authentication-token-webhook-config-file string         File with webhook configuration for token authentication in kubeconfig format.
 The API server will query the remote service to determine authentication for bearer tokens.
       --authentication-token-webhook-version string             The API version of the authentication.k8s.io TokenReview to send to and expect from the webhook. (default "v1beta1")
       --authorization-config string                             File with Authorization Configuration to configure the authorizer chain.
-Requires feature gate StructuredAuthorizationConfiguration.
 This flag is mutually exclusive with the other --authorization-mode and --authorization-webhook-* flags.
       --authorization-mode strings                              Ordered list of plug-ins to do authorization on secure port.
 Defaults to AlwaysAllow if --authorization-config is not used.
 Comma-delimited list of: AlwaysAllow,AlwaysDeny,ABAC,Webhook,RBAC,Node.
       --authorization-policy-file string                        File with authorization policy in json line by line format, used with --authorization-mode=ABAC, on the secure port.
       --authorization-webhook-cache-authorized-ttl duration     The duration to cache 'authorized' responses from the webhook authorizer. (default 5m0s)